-, released in 1962, is notable for many things.
+King Kong vs. Godzilla, is notable for many things.
 First, it was the first movie to feature both King Kong and Godzilla in color and widescreen.
-Second, and this is really important, it had both King Kong and Godzilla in sharing the screen at the same time.
+Second, and this is really important, it had both King Kong and Godzilla sharing the screen at the same time.
 Thirdly, because of how much things had changed in the studio production-wise in the seven years after Godzilla Raids Again, it can be considered somewhat of a "soft reboot" to the franchise as a whole.

-Originally released in 1962, Toho's 30th anniversary, King Kong vs. Godzilla

-remains the most commercially successful film in the franchise until the release of Shin Godzilla in 2016.
-The Japanese version of the film was a satire, while the American version was more of a straight-forward monster movie.
+Originally released in 1962, Toho's 30th anniversary, King Kong vs. Godzilla was the most commercially successful film in the franchise until the release of Shin Godzilla in 2016.
+The Japanese version of the film had a satirical tone, while the American version excised it in favor of a more conventional approach.
 The biggest difference between the two versions of the movie is the removal of most of Akira Ifukube's score, which is usually regarded today as one of the maestro's greatest works ever.
-The only pieces of music to survive this butchery were the the natives' chants and a brief piece that plays during the jungle trek.
-It was in this film that Godzilla's theme would be properly introduced, although it was first heard by American audiences in 1964 with the tastefully intact release of Mothra vs. Godzilla, although the Godzilla theme in that film was also a modified version of the theme heard here.
+The only pieces of music to survive this alternate edit were the natives' chants and a brief piece that plays during the jungle trek.
+It was in this film that Godzilla's theme would be properly introduced, although it was first heard by American audiences in 1964 with the release of Mothra vs. Godzilla, although the Godzilla theme in that film was also a modified version of the theme heard here.
 Fortunately, La-La-Land Records released the original Japanese version of the score, in its original stereo along with two bonus tracks, in America in 2005.

 This film contains examples of the following: